drflorianberger/TopicsInPhysics/book/_build/html/_sources/week5/randomwalks.md

 # Random Walks

 Random walks are emergent behavior of paths that take successive steps in random directions.
-The precise nature of the microscopic steping dynamics is not relevant and random walks can be used to describe a large class of different systems.
+The precise nature of the microscopic stepping dynamics is not relevant and random walks can be used to describe a large class of different systems.

 ### Random unit stepper

-Consider a steper that steps with equal probability into the plus direction and into the minus direction, such that the step $l = \pm 1$.
+Consider a stepper that steps with equal probability into the plus direction and into the minus direction, such that the step $l = \pm 1$.

 What is the sum of steps after $N$ steps?